-Vain Machine has a signature sound drawing inspiration from EBM, Industrial, Synthpop, including the goth/industrial Los Angeles nightclub scene.
+Vain Machine has a signature sound drawing inspiration from EBM, Industrial, and Synthpop, including the goth/industrial Los Angeles nightclub scene.

-2019 also saw the band embark on a small west coast tour with The Secret Light and Xibling, with gigs in Denver, Palm Springs, and Albuquerque.
-Then, in November of that year, Vain Machine embarks on a career-defining UK tour.
-He performed in Manchester and Birmingham and culminated with a rapturous reception at the final Beat:Cancer Festival at London’s infamous Slimelight.
-The visit was preceded by the release of Invisible, a radical reimagining of the Skylar Gray song, with proceeds from the track donated to Project Semicolon, an organization dedicated to preventing suicide.
+2019 also saw the band embark on a small west coast tour with The Secret Light and Xibling, with gigs in Denver, Palm Springs, and Albuquerque, while November of that year saw Vain Machine embark on a career-defining UK tour, performing in Manchester and Birmingham and culminating with a rapturous reception at the final Beat:Cancer Festival at London’s infamous Slimelight.
+The visit was preceded by the release of Invisible, a radical reimagining of the Skylar Gray song, with proceeds from the track being donated to Project Semicolon, an organisation dedicated to the prevention of suicide.

 Vain Machine showed no sign of slowing down in 2020, with the EP Disconnect released in March of that year in cassette and digital formats.
 In the wake of the EP release, Vain Machine became a solo project, comprising of Omar alone but looking forward to a bright future.